daisybio/NeEDL/README.md

 # If you do not want this to happen due to memory reasons, please use this flag to deactivate saving the network to disk.
 --disable-save-network

-# Activates a joint-degree analysis.
-It creates an additional file containing information about the node degrees of connected SNPs in the SNP-SNP-interaction network.
-This flag is usually not necessary if one does not want to further investigate the network created by NeEDL.
+# By default, GenEpiSeeker calculates all available statistical scores for the final results and stores them in the result file.
+This step can be time consuming.
+If this flag is set, only the score used in the local search step will be calculated for the results (see parameter --ms-model).
---do-joint-degree-analysis
+--no-additional-scores
 ```

 ### Select your dataset